 It was soon obvious that the local community shared their vision.
 Interest and awareness grew very quickly.
 Encouraged by the response, the partnership was converted into its current not-for-profit corporate status in early November and granted its charitable status on January 1, 2015.
 By the end of first year of operations there were 10 puppies in training with foster families and 7 approved wait list recipients.
 Our first trained dogs were placed in the early summer of 2015.

 Elizabeth gained experience as a puppy raiser with Autism Dog Services and the Lion’s Foundation of Canada for over 15 years having assisted in the training of more than 20 dogs for those organizations.
-She brings a lot of hands-on experience to Kingston 4 Service Dogs and her passion for our wonderful dogs shows with each animal she works with.
+She brings a wealth of hands-on experience to Kingston 4 Paws Service Dogs and her passion for our dogs shows with each animal she works with.

-Then a personal experience with a special needs child intensified her passion into working directly with waitlist families.
-Together with the families as well as organizations, donors and media, Heather endeavours to elevate the awareness and raise funds to train and place these exceptional canines with their recipient families.
+It was a personal experience with an autistic child that intensified her passion in working directly with waitlist families.
+Together with the waitlist families and the K4Paws staff / Board, Heather endeavors to elevate the awareness and assist with raising funds for K4Paws.

 Heather’s own furry companions include 2 black labs, 2 cats and a horse.

 Dayle began volunteering with Kingston 4 Paws in 2015 as a foster to one of our puppies in training.
 Since that time, Dayle has developed a strong belief in the need for an organization like K4Paws and the impact our dogs have on individuals and families that need them.
 Dayle’s role with the organization has expanded to include fundraising, event planning, public outreach and development of our CAI program.
 In her professional career, Dayle works with student groups and veterans alike, which brings a natural alignment to her work with the CAI program.

 Dayle brings a creative approach to working with the community and our fundraising efforts.